WHEN: Two consecutive Saturday mornings from 9:30am to 11:00am, as follows: May 22nd and 29th)

-This comprehensive online class runs in two parts according to following schedule: Two consecutive Wednesdays from 5:30pm to 7:00pm (March 3rd and 10th), and is limited to 8 students.
-The class is designed and taught by photographer Dave Strauss, and will help you dramatically improve photographs of people - such as head and shoulders portraits.
-You will learn to use available light and simple artificial light sources to optimize your portraits.
+This comprehensive online class runs in two sessions and is limited to 8 students, helping ensure a more personalized learning experience.
+The class is designed and taught by photographer Dave Strauss, and will help you dramatically improve photographs of people and will also teach you how to use available light and simple artificial light sources to optimize your portraits.
 The class consists of online lecture, slide presentation, discussion, demonstrations, and camera-in-hand shooting exercises.
-This experience is perfect for anyone who wants to get beyond snapshots or “grin at the camera and say cheese” pictures and make distinctive, absorbing, authentic portraits using cameras with controllable aperture and shutter speed, especially DSLR, mirrorless ILC, and medium format cameras.
-Point & Shoot cameras are not well suited to this class.
-(Please Note: A Zoom meeting invitation link will be sent to your email the day before your class.)
+In other words, it is a comprehensive experience for deeper learning.
+This class is perfect for anyone who wants to get beyond snapshots or “grin at the camera and say cheese” pictures and make distinctive, absorbing, authentic portraits using cameras with controllable aperture and shutter speed, especially DSLR, mirrorless ILC, and medium format cameras.
+(Point & Shoot cameras are not well suited to this class.)

 The class is most appropriate for people with INTERMEDIATE to ADVANCED photography skills.
 We’ll cover camera settings, a variety of ambient and artificial lighting methods, backgrounds, and posing tactics that will help you capture genuine moods and expressions rather than artificial “camera” faces.
 Dave will show and discuss lots of examples.
 At the end of Session 1, you’ll get "homework" shooting assignments that will help you learn and internalize techniques covered in the session.
 You’ll be asked to email your best shots to Dave prior to part 2 of the workshop, and these images will be reviewed and discussed during the second part of the class.